Montana advances grizzly bear plans that could allow hunting

-BILLINGS, Mont.
-(AP) — Montana wildlife officials on Tuesday advanced plans that could allow grizzly bear hunting in areas around Glacier and Yellowstone national parks, if states in the U.S. northern Rockies succeed in their attempts to lift federal protections for the animals.
+BILLINGS, Mont. — Montana wildlife officials on Tuesday advanced plans that could allow grizzly bear hunting in areas around Glacier and Yellowstone national parks, if states in the U.S. northern Rockies succeed in their attempts to lift federal protections for the animals.

 Grizzlies in the region have been protected as a threatened species since 1975 and were shielded from hunting for most of that time.